 What I saw with Listenwise was that public radio for the classroom has a large appeal, but teachers wanted us to do more.
 They wanted Listenwise to specifically work on improving students’ listening skills.

-Focusing on a certain portion of the market that had bigger needs and problems, we realized we were well-positioned to solve those issue and they would value the product more.
+Focusing on a certain portion of the market that had bigger needs and problems, we realized we were well-positioned to solve those issues and they would value the product more.

 We also heard from customers that they wanted to know the reading level of the listening passages.
 Research shows students can listen two to three grade levels higher than they can read.
 We don’t publish reading levels of listening passages because we want students to be challenged.